kohler/peteramati/jail/HARDENING.md

 - Running as root on a normal systemd host, `/sys/fs/cgroup` (the real root) already qualifies: root may create leaves there and migrate any process in, and systemd has enabled the controllers — so the default base just works.
-- A process **confined** to its own cgroup subtree (e.g. inside Docker, where it lives in `/sys/fs/cgroup/docker/<id>/`) cannot create a leaf at the real root or migrate a process out of its subtree, so the default base silently no-ops (the jail stays uncapped).
-It needs a base prepared *inside* its own subtree: enable the controllers there — first moving the existing processes into a child, since cgroup v2's "no internal processes" rule forbids enabling controllers on a cgroup that holds processes. systemd's `Delegate=yes` (optionally `DelegateControllers=cpu pids`) sets this up for a service.
+- A process **confined** to its own cgroup subtree (e.g. inside a container, where its cgroup-namespace root is a non-root cgroup full of processes) can't enable controllers there while those processes are present — and cgroup v2 reports the violation one level *down* (a child delegation fails), not as an `EBUSY` at the root.
+The fix is to move the processes into a child first, then enable the controllers. systemd's `Delegate=yes` (optionally `DelegateControllers=cpu pids memory`) does this for a service.

-The pool is currently the compile-time `/sys/fs/cgroup/pa-jail`.
-The parser already accepts `cgroupbase` (incl. `$SELF`) to point it at whatever delegated subtree a deployment provides; wiring that into the runtime is "Next" item 1 below.
+**`pa-jail init JAILDIR`** performs that one-time bootstrap as a real subcommand (alongside `run`/`rm`/`mv`). `JAILDIR` is a jail directory, like every other subcommand's first argument: `init` resolves the **`cgroupbase` that `run JAILDIR` would use** from `/etc/pa-jail.conf` (so per-section pools are handled, and the cgroup path is never repeated on the command line).
+Like the per-run path, it is **opt-in**: it enables exactly the controllers JAILDIR's limits (leaf + pool) need on that base and its parent, and if JAILDIR has no cgroup limits it does **nothing at all** (no cgroup v2 check, no pool, no evacuation).
+When there is work, it **evacuates** the parent's processes into a `pa-jail.host` child when needed (the container case — only when the parent is a non-root cgroup that still holds processes).
+It is best-effort and idempotent: a controller that can't be delegated is reported and skipped (a per-jail limit needing it then fails closed at run time), a second `init` is a no-op, and on a real systemd host it's a near-no-op — the root already delegates the controllers and holds only unmovable kernel threads.
+Run it once per boot, before any jails (e.g. from a systemd unit, or a container's entrypoint), passing a jaildir for each pool you use.
+This keeps the *per-run* path out of the business of migrating processes it doesn't own.

+The default pool is `/sys/fs/cgroup/pa-jail`; the `cgroupbase` directive (incl.
+`$SELF`) points it elsewhere, resolved per jaildir.

 ### Next — pick up here (in priority order)